-Most of the computer time in runs of genetic programming involving complex simulations is consumed by the fitness evaluation of candidate individuals in the population.
-The fitness evaluation for each individual in the population of 100,000 on each of the 218 generations (generation 0 plus 217 additional generations) in this run entailed 36 very timeconsuming time-domain SPICE simulations and 12 relatively fast frequency-domain SPICE simulations.
-The fitness evaluation for each individual averaged about 6.7 seconds per individual (using a 350 MHz Pentium II processor).
-The best-of-run individual from generation 217 was produced after evaluating 2.18 × 10^7 individuals.
-This required 40.58 hours on our 1,000-node parallel computer system - that is, the expenditure of 5.11 × 10^{16} computer cycles (about 51 peta-cycles of computer time).
+Most of the computer time was consumed by the fitness evaluation of candidate individuals in the population.
+The fitness evaluation (involving 36 time-consuming time-domain SPICE simulations and 12 relatively fast frequency-domain SPICE simulations) averaged about 6.7 seconds per individual (using a 350 MHz Pentium II processor).
+The best-of-run individual from generation 217 was produced after evaluating 2.18×10^7 individuals.
+This required 40.58 hours on our 1,000-node parallel computer system - that is, the expenditure of $5.11 \times$ 10^{16} computer cycles (about 51 peta-cycles of computer time).